 1. Rachel Letofsky

 Rachel Letofsky has been with Cooke McDermid since 2010 and is on the lookout for historical fiction for adults, along with middle-grade and young adult titles in all genres.
 Clients include Natalie Morrill and Ellen Keith.
+Rachel’s submissions are currently closed, but keep an eye on the agency website to find out when they’ll re-open.
 Find out more about Rachel Letofsky on the agency website.

 2. Helen Heller